vawser/Smithbox/README.md

 - Prefabs: support for saving groups of map objects.
 Supports all game types and all map object types.
 - Model Editor: now supports saving edited models.
 - Param Editor: improvements to the actions of renaming and duplicating rows.
-- Text Editor: improvements to the action of duplicating rows.quality of life
+- Text Editor: improvements to the action of duplicating rows.

 ## Requirements
 * Windows 7/8/8.1/10/11 (64-bit only)